Class of 2025

 Matthew markets and sells the bird artwork of the late Fr.
 Paul Plante for the benefit of the Catholic Diocese of Portland, and is an altar server for both daily and weekend Mass.
 He loves the outdoors, and through Boy Scouts has canoed the Allagash River and climbed Mount Katahdin multiple times.
 Matthew is the son of Paul and Lisa Gilbert.

-Johnny Miri is a sophomore at Harvard College.
+Johnny Miri is a senior at Harvard College.
 He is a graduate of St. Dominic Savio Catholic High School in Austin, Texas.
 Johnny has conducted independent research in the history of science, authoring a 14,000-word article that was recently published in Volume 51, Issue 4 of the peer-reviewed journal Historical Studies in the Natural Sciences.
 Johnny’s research explores American science policy in the mid-twentieth century, particularly the interplay between Cold War institutions and personal networks.
 He delivered a talk on his work to the History & Philosophy of Science Colloquium, a group sponsored by the History Department of the University of Texas.

 Johnny ranked fifth in the world at the International History Olympiad in Berlin, Germany, and placed first in the Physics National Championship Tournament.
 He captained his quiz bowl team to its first national tournament, and placed fourth at the Individual Player National Championship Tournament.
 Johnny is president of his school’s Mu Alpha Theta chapter, Physics Club, and Computer Science Club, and serves as editor-in-chief of the school newspaper.
 Since his freshman year, Johnny has volunteered at the Feed My People ministry, waking up on Thursdays at 3:00 AM to serve breakfast to Austin’s homeless population.